 Our biggest and most tasty vegan challenge ever is going down this week!
-May I present the vegan sandwich challenge y'all.
+May I present the vegan sandwich challenge to y'all.
 There's nothing more perfect then biting into an awesome sandwich.
 I have to say, I think sandwiches are my favourite food group!

 WATCH the competition below or keep scrolling for the full recipe and instructions.

 If you're looking for John's monstrous meatball sub click here!

 1/2 lbs oyster mushrooms (approx. 16 to 20 pieces)

 6 tbsp water

 1/4 C apple cider vinegar

 2 tbsp vegan oyster sauce (or use vegan worcestershire sauce)